sime3134/g-calendar-fetcher/README.md

 The fetchEvents method returns a promise that resolves to an array of parsed calendar events.
 Each event object has the following properties:

-- startDate: The start date of the event (in the Luxon DateTime format).
+- `startDate`: The start date of the event (in the Luxon DateTime format).
-- endDate: The end date of the event (in the Luxon DateTime format).
+- `endDate`: The end date of the event (in the Luxon DateTime format).
-- summary: The summary or title of the event.
+- `summary`: The summary or title of the event.
-- description: The description of the event.
+- `description`: The description of the event.
-- location: The location of the event.
+- `location`: The location of the event.
-- duration: The duration of the event.
+- `duration`: The duration of the event.
-- isPast: If the event has passed the current local time.
+- `isPast`: If the event has passed the current local time.

 ### Formatting Times
 Note that the times in the events are unpadded so 01:05 will be displayed as 1:5.
 To fix this, you can use the toFormat() method in Luxon.
 For example, toFormat('HH:mm') will display the time as 01:05.